maboyu0424/Casestudy/README.md

 We found some problems here, once you downloaded the project code, it might got some errors ,which will be lead the project web serve can't run.

-So we recommend that you create your own dart web project if you encounter such a problem.
+So we recommend that you create your own dart web project and if you encounter such a problem.
+In that case, just download the index.html, main.dart, and style.css

-In that case, just download the index.html, main.dart, and style.css files and replace them with your own dart web project.
+files and replace them with your own files.

 Then you can use it.